contraindications and side effects of royal jelly

 • A 7 yo child developed allergic symptoms after consuming royal jelly, but later on it was proved that the child had no allergy to royal jelly itself, but to some almond grains of pollen found in it, to which the child had an already confirmed allergy.

-royal jelly is good for fertility and sexual dysfunctionsIf you have asthma it is best to undergo a test to see if you are allergic to royal jelly.
-(Nevertheless traditional medicine reports cases of asthma being cured with royal jelly.
-Which is why if you have asthma it is always advisable to talk to an apitherapist before starting any treatment with RJ.)
+royal jelly is good for fertility and sexual dysfunctionsIf you have asthma, it is best to undergo a test to see if you are allergic to royal jelly.
+Nevertheless, traditional medicine reports cases of asthma being cured with royal jelly.
+(That is why, if you have asthma, it is always advisable to talk to an apitherapist before starting any treatment with RJ.)

-• In 1995, Independent.co.uk was publishing a post about a 31-year-old Brighton woman who took capsules of royal jelly and collapsed after an asthma attack.
+• In 1995, Independent.co.uk published a post about a 31-year-old Brighton woman who took capsules of royal jelly and collapsed after an asthma attack.
 She needed intensive care for what doctors described as life-threatening respiratory distress.[2]

-• The study Case of anaphylaxis caused by ingestion of royal jelly, presented the case of a Japanese woman with a history of bronchial asthma, allergic rhinitis, allergic conjunctivitis, atopic dermatitis and food allergy, who developed anaphylaxis after drinking a beverage of crude royal jelly.
+• The study Case of anaphylaxis caused by ingestion of royal jelly, presented the case of a Japanese woman with a history of bronchial asthma, allergic rhinitis, allergic conjunctivitis, atopic dermatitis, and food allergies, who developed anaphylaxis after drinking a beverage of crude royal jelly.
 After allergenic tests were done, royal jelly was chowed to be the component that triggered anaphylaxis.

 contraindications of royal jelly